 The need for STEM literacy – the ability to understand and apply concepts from science, technology, engineering and mathematics in order to solve our nation’s most complex problems – is growing exponentially.
 STEM literacy goes beyond the traditional occupations of scientist, engineer and mathematician.
 Ultimately, the continuous development of innovative solutions help our country stay competitive in the global economy and with a growing demand for STEM skills, developing the next generation of STEM talent is an urgent issue facing the U.S.

 We need your help.
-Find out how you can get involved in the Army Educational Outreach Program (AEOP).
+Find out how you can get involved in the U.S. Army Educational Outreach Program (AEOP).

 How to Get Involved